gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 /usr/share/kicad/modules/packages3d
 ```

-This directory is saved to the KiCAD environment variable `KISYS3DMOD`.
+This directory is saved to the KiCad environment variable `KISYS3DMOD`.
 Inside this folder are folders named after part libraries with the suffix `.3dshapes`, e.g. `Capacitor_SMD.3dshapes`.
 Inside these folders are the 3D model `.wrl` files.

-Unfortunately KiCAD does not support relative file paths when linking 3D models to the footprints (relative to the footprint library).
+Unfortunately KiCad does not support relative file paths when linking 3D models to the footprints (relative to the footprint library).
 So you have two options:
 * Use an absolute URL (which will work fine for one user but may break if more than one user will be using the library)
-* Create a KiCAD environment variable which points to the location of your 3D models (recommended approach)
+* Create a KiCad environment variable which points to the location of your 3D models (recommended approach)

 ## Board Routing